Chaitya62/chaitya62.github.io/_posts/2018-04-29-Writing-your-own-MVC-from-Scratch-in-PHP.md

 ```

-That's it, we have a simple working MVC.
-Which we created in less then 300 lines of code.
+That's it, we have a simple working MVC, which we created in less then 300 lines of code.

 You can check the entire code on github [here](https://github.com/Chaitya62/CJ-MVC)